er0080/Crowcoin/roadmap/README.md

 This returns a list of transactions for a given asset.

 `reward(from_address, asset, amount, except=[])`
-Sends RVN to holders of the the specified asset.
+Sends CROW to holders of the the specified asset.
 The Crow is split pro-rata to holders of the asset.
-Any remainder that cannot be evenly divided to the satoshi (1/100,000,000 RVN) level will be added to the mining fee. ​except​ is a list of addresses to exclude from the distribution - used so that you could exclude treasury shares that do not participate in the reward.
+Any remainder that cannot be evenly divided to the satoshi (1/100,000,000 CROW) level will be added to the mining fee. ​except​ is a list of addresses to exclude from the distribution - used so that you could exclude treasury shares that do not participate in the reward.

 `send_asset(from_address, from_asset, to_asset, amount, except=[])`
 Sends an asset to holders of the the specified to_asset.
 This can be used to send a voting token to holders of an asset.
 Combined with a messaging protocol explaining the vote, it could act as a distributed voting system.